In 2021 Swinburne outlined its highly ambitious moon shot that every Swinburne graduate gets a job.

 PwC Head of People and Culture, Catherine Walsh, says the program is a key talent acquisition tool.

 “We collaborate with universities such as Swinburne to help build Australia’s workforce of the future, while at the same time enabling us to attract the next generation of talent, particularly in rapidly evolving areas such as data and technology,” says Ms Walsh.

 “Industry-based learning programs give high-performing and motivated students a competitive edge.
 They get the opportunity to earn and learn at the same time, and chart an exciting career path when they graduate.
 Students bring innovative new thinking to client projects during their placements and many go on to be very successful graduates at our firm.”

 Tom Vrsecky (middle) completed his Pitcher Partners placement with two other Swinburne Bachelor of Accounting and Business Information Technology (Professional) students, including Kaitlin Luu (left) and Harry Littleford (right).

-Tom Vrsecky received several offers from accounting firms, industry and government organisations before he graduated Swinburne’s Bachelor of Accounting and Business Information Technology (Professional).
+Tom Vrsecky received offers from accounting firms, industry and government organisations before he graduated Swinburne’s Bachelor of Accounting and Business Information Technology (Professional).
 These included offers from both of his 6-month professional placements: Pitcher Partners and PwC.
-He now works in the PwC Private Deals team.
+He now works at PwC.

 “There are plenty of students with good academic results and a strong work ethic.
 Where I feel my course really prepared me better than most was the focus on networking and professional development through real experiences,” says Mr Vrsecky.

-“We attended networking dinners and award nights with course sponsors such as Fenwick Software, Newcrest Mining, Simplot, Pitcher Partners and PwC – these were fantastic opportunities to build connections within industry and refine our networking skills.”
+“We attended networking events with course sponsors such as Fenwick Software, Newcrest Mining, Simplot, Pitcher Partners and PwC – these were fantastic opportunities to build connections within industry and refine our networking skills.”